dsyme/SampleMethStaticParamProvider/README.md

 ## Example things we might now build:

+#### CSV data manipulation where you can add/remove columns within a data script

-1. A modified CSV type provider that lets you do add a column.
+A modified CSV type provider that lets you do add a column.
 The return type would be a _new_ object representing the data collection with the column added.
 This is a bit like a "reccord calculus" where you can add and remove columns in user code in strongly typed ways (but can't write code that is generic over column types)

-       // assume csvData has some type

     type MyCsvFile = FSharp.Data.CsvProvider<"mycsv.csv">

     let csvData = MyCsvFile.LoadSample() // ....

     [ for row in csvData -> row.Column1, row.Column2 ]

     let newCsvData = csvData.WithColumn<"Column3", "int">()

     [ for row in newCsvData -> row.Column1, row.Column2, row.Column3 ]

     let newCsvData2 = newCsvData.WithColumn<"Column4", "int">()

     [ for row in newCsvData2 -> row.Column1, row.Column2, row.Column3, row.Column4 ]

     let newCsvData3 = newCsvData.RemoveColumn<"Column3", "int">()

     [ for row in newCsvData2 -> row.Column1, row.Column2, row.Column4 ] // can't access Column3 anymore!

+#### Embedding Regular Expression more Fluently

-2. A regex type provider that lets you do this:
+A regex type provider that lets you do this:

        RegEx.Parse<"a+b*c?">(data)